Maintaining a Reliable Car

 Being one of the more important factors of your vehicle, brakes are often overlooked until the grinding noise begins.
 Unlike oil changes, there is no real set rules when it comes to replacing your brakes.
 Much of it comes down to how much you drive your vehicle, and also how hard you drive it!

 To prevent damage, you may consider brake service during any routine tire maintenance.
 Also, listen for any strange sounds when braking, and feel for any vibrations in the brake pedal.
 If it feels like there is an issue, bring in your vehicle and we’ll help you take a look.

 Belts and Hoses

 For many cars of all makes and models, it’s recommended that you change your belts and hoses every two years.
 Your vehicle’s fan belt, which controls the water pump and engine fan, keeps your car’s cooling system functioning properly.
 Hoses carry the fluids around your car, and work hand-in-hand with your cooling system, but they are one of its frailest components as well.

 After about the two year mark, your belts and hoses may begin to deteriorate and will need to be replaced.
-You can rely on Anders Automotive in Kansas City for an honest assessment of your vehicle’s cooling system.
+You can rely on the best local auto shop in Kansas City for an honest assessment of your vehicle’s cooling system.

 Vehicle Fluids and Transmission